hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 `On Candidate Roster`:

 1. If the internal candidate roster is set and equal to the input candidate roster, do nothing.
-2. else, set the internal candidate roster.
+2. Otherwise, set the internal candidate roster.
 3. If the active roster has private shares set, and there exists a candidate roster, then `createTssMessageTransactions`.

 `On Private Shares`: